zvada/technology/docs/policy/service-migrations-spring-2018.md

 ### Collector ###

 !!! note
-    Migration of the central collector occurred on May 21, 2018.
+    The central collector was migrated on May 21, 2018.
-    Retirement of the old central collector occurred on May 23, 2018.
+    The old central collector was retired on May 23, 2018.

 The [central Collector](http://collector.opensciencegrid.org/) is a central database service that provides details about pilot jobs currently running in the OSG.